MekhyW/Solitaire-Accordion/README.md

 ![Printscreen 2](https://github.com/MekhyW/Solitaire-Accordion/blob/main/Printscreen%202.png)

-**At the end if you were able to stack up all the cards you win, but if there are no more possible moves you lose**
+**At the end if you were able to stack up all the cards you win, but if there are no more possible moves you lose.**

 **How to Run:**